theolundqvist/aw-watcher-tmux/README.md

+### Fork adds mac compatability.

 # aw-watcher-tmux - An activity watcher for tmux

 A tmux plugin that allows monitoring activity in sessions and panes with [ActivityWatch](https://activitywatch.net).

 Watches for activity in multiple tmux sessions and reports `session_name`, `window_name`, `pane_title`, `pane_current_command`, and `pane_current_path`.

-The plugin has been tested on Linux and is expected to work also on macOS and on Windows in Cygwin.
+The plugin has been tested on Linux and macOS and on Windows in Cygwin.

 ## How to install